brianhsu98/bdocs/README.md

 ## To-Do

-    - Refactor inputs in editor to be separate components
-    - Sync mode choice through firebase
     - Add option to switch between code editor and normal editor, probably through a small settings widget that expands
     - Spruce up homepage, with options to start new code editor and a new real editor
     - Update document selector to go to code if there is an existing mode choice, and rich text otherwise.